Sleep Apnea and Gout

 References [1] and [2] describe two effects of inadequate oxygenation from sleep apnea or other means — excess cellular generation of uric acid in the blood, and acidosis (reduced serum pH).
 This increased blood acidity means that the blood can retain less uric acid in solution.
 Thus, with more uric acid fed into the blood when the blood has reduced ability to keep it dissolved, there is increased likelihood that the uric acid will precipitate in the crystalline form which causes gout.
 Both elevated serum uric acid and low serum pH are widely recognized as conditions which can lead to a gout attack, and they both occur as a result of sleep apnea.”

-Sleep Apnea and Gout…or Low Blood Oxygen Saturation
+SA and Gout…or Low Blood Oxygen Saturation

 We really need to start looking at our bodies and our physical health as cohesive machine or system.
 If the brakes are out on your car, just because it still runs, do you drive it?
 Hell no!
 As our bodies become more acidic it increases the likelihood of getting a gout attack.